abinit/abinit/INSTALL_Ubuntu.md

     sudo apt install abinit

-... type your user password and ABINIT should install smoothly with its dependencies.
+then enter your user password and ABINIT should install smoothly with its dependencies.

-WARNING!
+!!! warning

-* This version of ABINIT is most likely an older one.
+    This version of ABINIT is most likely an older one.

 ## Compiling from source under Ubuntu

 ### Background (optional section)

 The newest release of ABINIT is available at [https://www.abinit.org/packages](https://www.abinit.org/packages).
-Compilation from source enables one to optimize parallellism, customize linear algebra libraries etc. Any of the prerequired packages are available via apt.
+Compilation from source enables one to optimize the build, activate MPI parallelism, customize linear algebra libraries etc.
+All the required packages are available via apt.
 Simply type

     sudo apt install [package]

 If you want to search a package or look for more details about a package, you can use the commands `apt search` and `apt show` respectively.

-Packages can contain for example executable files that are placed in a bin folder (e.g. /usr/bin) and their location can be requested via the unix `which` command.
+Packages can install executable that are placed in a bin folder (e.g. /usr/bin) and their location can be requested via the unix `which` command.
 For example

     which gfortran